-Table 1: One-by-one Balance Tests for Covariates adjusted for blocking in the blocked thirty two-city Study.
-Two-sided p-values are reported in the p column based on referring z to Normal distribution approximating the distribution of the mean-difference under null of no effects.
-An omnibus balance test casts doubt on the null hypothesis of balance on linear combinations of these covariates at p=0.00003.
-Test statistics ( $d{blocks}$ , etc..) are generalizations of equations (1) and (4) developed in Hansen and Bowers (2008) and implemented in Bowers, Fredrickson, and Hansen (2009).
-Statistical inference here (z and p-values) is randomization-based but uses large-sample Normal approximations for convenience.
-Other difference-of-means tests without the large-sample approximation, and other tests such as Kolmogorov-Smirnov tests and Wilcoxon rank sum tests, provide the same qualitative interpretations.
-For example, the p-values on the tests of balance for baseline outcome (row 1 in the table) ranged from p = 0.16 and p = .17 for the simulated and asymptotic difference of means tests respectively, to p = .33 and p = .72 for exact and simulated Wilcoxon rank sum and Kolmogorov-Smirnov tests.
+Table 32.1: One-by-One Balance Tests for Covariates Adjusted for Blocking in the Blocked Thirty-Two-City Study

+Notes: Two-sided p values are reported in the p column referring z to a std. normal distribution, approximating the distribution of the mean difference under null of no effects.
+An omnibus balance test casts doubt on the null hypothesis of balance on linear combinations of these covariates at p = .00003.
+Test statistics (d{blocks}) are generalizations of Equations (I) and (4) developed in Hansen and Bowers (2008) and implemented in Bowers et al. (2009).
+Statistical inference (z and p values) is randomization based but uses large-sample normal approximations for convenience.
+Other difference-of-means tests without the large-sample approximation, and other tests such as Kolmogorov-Smirnov and Wilcoxon rank sum tests, provide the same qualitative interpretations.
+For example, the p values on the tests of balance for baseline outcome (row 1) ranged from p = .16 and p = .17 for the simulated and asymptotic difference of means tests, respectively, to p = .33 and p = .72 for exact and simulated Wilcoxon rank sum and Kolmogorov-Smirnov tests.